ccetaw/taichi-sggx/README.md

 We consider scattering, absorptive and non-emissive volume.
 For basics of volume rendering, please refer to [PBR book](https://www.pbr-book.org/3ed-2018/Volume\_Scattering/Volume\_Scattering\_Processes)

 For simplicity, the volume is confined in an AABB and the data is stored in voxels.
 Each voxel stores 2 3D vectors, standing for extinction coefficient and albedo.
 Trilinear interpolation is applied for points sampled in the volume.
-Also we consider uniform phase function, as we don't focus on heteroge
+Also we consider uniform phase function, as we don't focus on heterogeneous volume.

 ## SGGX Volume
 [Work in Progess]